aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/replace-fields/_index.md

 The following code example shows how to replace the field with its most recent result:

+{{< highlight csharp >}}
+string dataDir = RunExamples.GetDataDir_WorkingWithFields();
+string fileName = "TestFile.doc";
+Document doc = new Document(dataDir + fileName);

+doc.UnlinkFields();
-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-FieldsHelper-FieldsHelper.cs" >}}
+{{< /highlight >}}

-## Specify Field Type to Convert to Text
+## Convert Certain Field Types in Specific Document Parts

+Since the **ConvertFieldsToStaticText** method accepts two parameters – the [CompositeNode](https://reference.aspose.com/words/net/aspose.words/compositenode) ptoperties and the [FieldType](https://reference.aspose.com/words/net/aspose.words.fields/fieldtype/) enumeration, it is possible to pass any composite node to this method.
+This allows fields to be converted to static text only in specific parts of the document.

+For example, you can pass a [Document](https://reference.aspose.com/words/net/aspose.words/document/) object and convert fields of the specified type from the entire document to static text, or you can pass a [Body](https://reference.aspose.com/words/net/aspose.words/body) object of a section and only convert the fields found in that body.

+{{% alert color="primary" %}}

+When passing a block-level node such as a [Paragraph](https://reference.aspose.com/words/net/aspose.words/paragraph), be aware that in some cases, fields can span across multiple paragraphs.
+If this happens it is recommended to pass the parent of the composite instead to avoid this.

+{{% /alert %}}

 The [FieldType](https://reference.aspose.com/words/net/aspose.words.fields/fieldtype/) enumeration passed to the **ConvertFieldsToStaticText** method specifies what type of fields should be convert to static text.
 Any other field type found in the document will remain unchanged.

+The following code example shows how to select fields of a specific type – *targetFieldType* in a specific node – *compositeNode* and then convert them to static text:

+{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-FieldsHelper-FieldsHelper.cs" >}}

-The following code example shows how to convert all fields of the specified type in a document to static text:
+The following code example shows how to convert all IF fields in a document to static text:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ConvertFieldsInDocument-ConvertFieldsInDocument.cs" >}}